Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the practical guidance shared, noting its helpfulness for both beginners and experienced therapists.
+Listeners appreciate the practical guidance and insights shared, emphasizing its usefulness for both beginner and experienced EMDR practitioners.

 Talking Points